richard-strauss-werke/strauss-ODD/README.md

 ODD and ODD-related files for TEI / MEI encoding at the Kritische Ausgabe der Werke von Richard Strauss

-The schemata generated with this ODD target a partially form-based editing of TEI code in oXygen's Author Mode.
+The schemata generated from these ODDs target a partially form-based editing of TEI code in oXygen's Author Mode.
-In order to make documents created on basis of these schemata fully TEI conformant, they have be transformed by the XSLT scripts generated on basis of the ODDs.
+In order to make documents created on this basis fully TEI conformant, they have be transformed by the accompagnying XSLT scripts (which are generated from the ODDs as well).

 Folders
 -----